RUSSSII/2k17-Source-New/README.md

 My man still begging for money.
 Isn't 200$ enough for you?

 Also, He said his team scammed him never paid a penny to him.
 We talked with his team, He was playing 2 sides :)

+-*-We don't need you vane we tried you, found new developer years ago haha.